mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-09-11-paper-3-features.md

 ![How rotated images appear in Paper's spaces](/assets/images/paper-3-rotate-spaces.jpg)
 {% endfigure %}

-## Journals Replaced with "Spaces"
+## Journals replaced with "Spaces"

 Paging through Paper's digital journals might have been a good idea years ago, but with page counts in the hundreds it quickly becomes unusable.
 Journals transitioning into "Spaces" is one of the best things to happen to Paper since the introduction of [**Think Kit**](https://www.fiftythree.com/think).